bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Creating Instances
 """""""""""""""""""""""""""""
 For instance creation we will send the POST requests.
-See the instructions below for creating insatnces for the example task solution.
+See the instructions below for creating instances for the example task solution.

 For the Example task
 """""""""""""""""""""""